Eye Exams in Fort Myers, Naples, Cape Coral & Bonita Springs

 (Click to View)

-The American Academy of Ophthalmology suggests children should have their eyes examined before entering kindergarten.
-If you notice anything amiss in their eye development before that (lazy eye, cross-eyes, misaligned eyes, etc.), you can take them to an eye specialist sooner.
-Healthy adults without vision problems should plan to get an eye exam around the age of 40 because that’s when vision changes become common.
+It’s vital to schedule an eye exam around age 40, as that’s when vision changes become common.
 Adults 60 or older should have their eyes examined every 1-2 years.
-If you wear glasses or contacts, have a family history of eye disease or vision loss, have a chronic condition such as diabetes, or take medications with eye side effects, you may need your eyes examined more frequently.
-Your eye doctor will determine the appropriate eye exam schedule for your needs.
+If you wear glasses or contacts, have a family history of eye disease or vision loss, have a chronic condition such as diabetes, or take medications that can cause eye side effects, you may need your eyes examined more frequently.

 Why Are Annual Eye Exams Essential to Your Healthcare?